 In actual fact, just over 85% of dogs over the age of 4 years develop some form of periodontal disease.
 The most common issues you may find with a dog’s mouth include things such as broken or cracked teeth, gum disease, tooth ache and loose teeth.
 These problems are often hard to detect in dogs, yet they can cause a great deal of pain and eventuate into serious illness.
 Yet, in many cases, such problems can be avoided with some basic, proactive doggie dental care — brushing teeth, providing suitable chew toys and taking your pup for regular check-ups and cleans can make a really big difference to its dental health.

 Periodontal disease or gum disease develops when particles of food and bacteria build up along the gum line.
 This build up forms plaque, the very same stuff that can gum disease in humans if we don’t take care of our teeth.
 When the saliva mixes with the plaque, it causes tartar—it’s the tartar that causes the real problems here, including bad breath and inflammation or infection.

 This condition is called gingivitis.

-This isn’t nearly as daunting a task as many people seem to think.
-If you’re wanting to take your dog’s dental health seriously, then you’ve come to the right place.
-Here are the things you’ll need before you start:
+This is the number one thing you can do to prevent dental disease in your dog, and it isn’t nearly as daunting a task as many people seem to think.
+If you want to take your dog’s dental health seriously, then brushing your dog’s teeth is a routine you need to establish sooner rather than later.
+Here are the things you’ll need before you get started:

-A handful of doggy treats.
+- A handful of doggy treats.
 If you’re having trouble getting your pup to take to getting their teeth brushed, a treat every once in a while during or after the process as a reward may help you.

 - Put a small amount of toothpaste on the toothbrush.